Web Front-end8-minute read

 Building Simple and Efficient Components With React-Bootstrap

-Mobile web traffic is booming, making responsive website development more important than ever.
+With websites being viewed on so many different types of devices and in so many screen sizes, a responsive user interface is more important than ever.
 Leverage the power of two popular technologies with the React-Bootstrap library for performant, responsive components.

 Toptalauthors are vetted experts in their fields and write on topics in which they have demonstrated experience.
 All of our content is peer reviewed and validated by Toptal experts in the same field.

-Mobile web traffic is booming, making responsive website development more important than ever.
+With websites being viewed on so many different types of devices and in so many screen sizes, a responsive user interface is more important than ever.
 Leverage the power of two popular technologies with the React-Bootstrap library for performant, responsive components.

 Toptalauthors are vetted experts in their fields and write on topics in which they have demonstrated experience.
 All of our content is peer reviewed and validated by Toptal experts in the same field.